 4. The work must not interfere with the efficient discharge of teaching and research duties within the University.

-5. All consultancy work undertaken in the name of the University requires the approval of Chairperson of Department (and the Dean for continuing activities) before any commitments are made.
+5. All consultancy work undertaken in the name of the University requires the approval of the relevant Head of School, Director or equivalent and Pro Vice-Chancellor, Deputy Vice-Chancellor or equivalent before any commitments are made.
 Approval must be in writing; this confirms that the University accepts responsibility and liability and that documentation is in place in the event that the University's insurers are called upon.

-6. Departmental approval of outside professional activities does not extend to entering into formal agreements on behalf of the University.
+6. School or equivalent and Division or equivalent approval of outside professional activities does not extend to entering into formal agreements on behalf of the University.
 Formal agreements involving the University must be formally considered through the Research & Enterprise Office before any arrangement is entered into.

-7. The fees charged for consultancy work should normally be at full commercial rates as set out in the Handbook.
+7. The fees charged for consultancy work should normally be at full commercial rates.

 8. Advice on rates to charge is available from the Research & Enterprise Office.
 All finances must be handled through the central accounting system so that tax and audit requirements are properly attended to.